 III.
 Reduce Liability Risk When Hosting (Virtual Too!)

-There is one addition that we would like to make however, one that applies to the concept of virtual Holiday season parties.
-If you’re hosting one, there is one risk you want to consider – cybercrime.
+If you’re hosting a virtual holiday party, there is one risk you want to consider – cybercrime.
 That’s right, as the organizer of a virtual Holiday party you want to ensure that all invitees are made aware of the massive growth of phishing schemes taking place during this time of the year.
 In this context, phishing schemes will target people by sending out emails and messages purporting to be from family and friends.
 Cybercriminals are conducting highly targeted spear-phishing campaigns, visiting social profiles to gain access to the names of individuals in a given social circle.
 If you or your friends/family do not have private accounts, cybercriminals can view your conversations, including discussions about up and coming virtual parties.
 They will craft their malicious solicitations and use a subject line that reference e-invites, such as “(Name) invites you to join their virtual Holiday party”.
 Once the email is opened and the purported e-invite link is clicked their malware is “unwrapped” and from there email and computer systems can be compromised.
 Moving forward, let virtual party guests know how and when you will send out e-invites, and ask them to be mindful if they receive a supposed email or Facebook/Instagram message from you that looks out of sorts.

 IV.
 Top Up Your Homeowners Insurance Policy